South Carolina Education Association: Organization and functions

+History

 The SCEA was founded in 1881 as a teachers' advocacy organization.
 However, at that time membership was limited only to White educators.
 On April 1, 1967, the SCEA merged with the Palmetto Education Association, a parallel association of Black educators founded in 1896.
 The merger of these two educational organizations was the largest combination of racially segregated associations in the history of the state of South Carolina.
-Membership in the SCEA rose to nearly 25,000 black and white educators immediately after the merger.
+Membership in The SCEA rose to nearly 25,000 black and white educators immediately after the merger.

 The SCEA was an important contributor to the development of the South Carolina Education Improvement Act (EIA) of 1984, where it participated in direct negotiations with Governor Richard Riley.
 As a compromise for accepting a merit pay structure, it negotiated a 16% pay increase for educators in the state, bringing their salaries near or above the industry average for the Southeastern United States.
 This legislation was considered to be the most comprehensive state-level educational reform in the United States to date.